FirsovMS/firsovms.github.io/_posts/2018-11-30-lindotnet-doc-page.md

 | ErrorEvent             | Some throuble with registration on server or smth  |
 | CallHolded             | Active call was holded                             |

-You can use this events as you wish.
-Like here:<br>
 ```csharp
 /*Subscribe on the events */
 softphoneInstancesoftphoneInstance.PhoneConnectedEvent += SoftphoneInstance_PhoneConnectedEvent;